 (From Ivo Andric's Black Notebook, Belgrade,1948)

-After being designed and tested by the Borovo female workforce and an orthopedic surgeon, the shoe was institutionalized for Yugoslav women working in the public sector.
+The Borosana shoe was first developed over a nine-year period (1960-69) at Borovo Rubber Industry Headquarters in Vukovar, Yugoslavia.
+After being designed and tested by the Borovo female workforce and an orthopedic surgeon, the shoe was mandatory for Yugoslav women working in the public sector.
 Borosana was launched in 1969, in white and navy colors, featuring an ergonomic platform, calculated as ideal for nine hours of standing without hurting the wearer’s spine.
 In the declining years of Yugoslav communism the model was withdrawn from mass production.
-Fabrication was abandoned when Vukovar became a major Yugoslav war zone in 1991.
+Fabrication was abandoned when Vukovar became a war zone in 1991.

 Each time this project is exhibited Borosana becomes the official work shoe of the host institution advancing the constructivist maxim of great utilitarian design in service of the working woman.
 The shoe extends the architecture of labor and provides the wearers with a distinction between labor time and leisure time.
 Borovo remains the last public Yugoslav infrastructure.
 The inability to legally split and privatize the company’s public assets prevents Yugoslavia from fully formally splitting to this day.
 With every new step Yugoslavia persists (insists).